top of page

 By bus

-The most convenient way to explore Merzouga and the Erg Chebbi dunes is on an organised tour from Marrakech or Fes.
-Due to the travel distances, you need to spend at least two nights, one of which will usually be at a desert camp and another at an atmospheric destination en route.
-This is a great opportunity to explore some of Morocco’s off-the-beaten-track spots, some of which are among my favourite places in the country.
+The most convenient way to explore Merzouga and the Erg Chebbi dunes is on an organised desert tour from Marrakech or Fes.
+In my opinion, this is a fantastic opportunity to explore some of Morocco’s off-the-beaten-track spots, which can be difficult to reach with public transport.

-Viator has heaps of Moroccan Sahara Desert tours to choose from and it’s a great starting point as you can read reviews from previous guests and get a taste of what the camps look like.
+Both Viator and GetYourGuide have HEAPS of Moroccan Sahara Desert tours to choose from and serve a great starting point.
+On both platforms, you can read reviews from previous guests and get a taste of what the experience is like.

 Best places to stay in Merzouga

-If you want to stay in Merzouga itself and explore the Erg Chebbi dunes on day trips, all of the following hotels receive rave reviews.
-Desert excursions can be arranged at reception
+If you want to stay in Merzouga itself (rather than at a desert camp) and explore the Erg Chebbi dunes on day trips, all of the following hotels receive rave reviews.
+Desert excursions can be arranged at reception.

 Offering stunning views across the Erg Chebbi dunes, this high-end riad lies a short drive south of Merzouga.
 It features beautifully appointed suites and an inviting swimming pool, as well as an elegant dining room where meals are served.
 With its shaded loungers, the rooftop terrace is the place to be at sunset.